joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 9 x 9 F + 1 S

-## 2022 Queen Cell
+## 2022 Marked Queen (Swarmed)

-2022-07-08 Swarmed into the damson tree.
-There were eggs in some of the cells but not many.
-I guess it wasn't a supercedure.
-Went through the colony and culled all the queen cells leaving one, marked with an orange pin on the bottom of frame 4 from the north in the bottom box.
+2022-07-08 Swarmed into the damson tree, so we collected it and hived it on 11 new frames.
+So it wasn't superceding.

 2022-07-01 Saw eggs and brood, but didn't see the queen.
 There as a queen cell with an egg in it (in the top brood box, on the east side of the third frame from the west) marked with a black pin.
 Superceding perhaps?
 There weren't a great deal of eggs given that it is mid summer.
 The queen was late mating in August last year so possibly not well mated.